This page deals specifically with the Facebook Profile Image. I also have a more detailed guide to using images on Facebook.

 If you use a photo that’s not square, you have some control over which part of the image to use for the crop.
 When you’re logged in, hover over the profile image and choose “Edit Profile Picture” and then “Edit Thumbnail”.

 You’ll then get a basic cropping tool.
 Drag the corners of the box to change its size.
 Click in the box and drag to choose a different part of the image.

 You can then click on the thumbnail and drag.
 Click “Done editing” when you’re happy with it to go back to your page.

-Tip: If you find that your resulting profile picture is blurry after it’s downsized in Facebook, try uploading an image twice the size of the downsized image (that is, an image that is 336px by 336px).
+Tip: If you find that your resulting profile picture is blurry after it’s downsized in Facebook, try uploading an image twice the size of the downsized image (that is, an image that is 340px by 340px).
 That often gives a sharper result.

-The Profile Picture is automatically overlayed on the Cover Photo.
+The Profile Picture is automatically overlaid on the Cover Photo.
 It’s 22px from the left edge of the Cover Photo and 211px from the top.